unlaunch/documentation/_docs/sdks/react-sdk.md

 ```
 #### withUnlaunchProvider

 The withUnlaunchProvider (HoC) function initializes the React SDK and wraps your root component in a Context.Provider.
 Flags will be initially undefined and in `componentDidMount` lifecycle it initialize React SDK and saves the Unlaunch client and flags results in Context API.
-As a result application will flicker initially because of state change when component has been mounted.
+As a result application will re render initially because of state change when component has been mounted.

 ```javascript
 import { withUnlaunchProvider } from 'unlaunch-react-sdk';